-Well-baby exams, or regular checkups, are an important way to monitor your baby's growth and development.
-These exams also provide an opportunity to develop a relationship with your baby's doctor.
+Well-baby exams are an important way to monitor your baby's growth and development and check for serious problems.
+These regular checkups also provide an opportunity to develop a relationship with your baby's doctor.

-Your baby's doctor will likely recommend the first well-baby exam within three to five days after birth, or shortly after you're discharged from the hospital.
-Additional well-baby exams will be needed every few weeks and, later, months for the first year.
-In some cases, the baby's doctor might want more frequent checkups.
+Your baby's doctor will likely recommend the first well-baby exam within three to five days after birth.
+Additional well-baby exams will be needed every few weeks and, later, every few months for the first year.
+In some cases, the doctor might want more-frequent checkups.
 Here's what's on the agenda during these exams.

 A well-baby exam usually begins with measurements.
-You'll need to undress your baby so he or she can be accurately weighed on an infant scale.
+You'll need to undress your baby so he or she can be weighed on an infant scale.
 Length will be measured by placing your baby on a flat surface and stretching his or her legs out.
-A special tape will be used to measure his or her head circumference.
+Special tape will be used to measure his or her head circumference.

-The measurements will be plotted on a growth chart to determine your baby's growth curve.
-This will help determine if your baby is growing normally and show how his or her growth compares to other children of the same age.
+The measurements will be plotted on a growth chart to create your baby's growth curve.
+This will help determine if your baby is growing normally and show how his or her growth compares with other children's growth of the same age.

 Expect a thorough physical exam during the checkup.
 Mention any concerns you have or areas you want the doctor to check out.
 Here are the basics:

 - Ears.
-The doctor will check for fluid or infection in your baby's ears with an instrument called an otoscope.
-He or she might observe your baby's response to various sounds, including your voice.
+The doctor will use an instrument called an otoscope to check for fluid or infection in your baby's ears.
+The doctor might observe your baby's response to various sounds, including your voice.

 - Eyes.
-He or she might also look inside your baby's eyes with an instrument called an ophthalmoscope.
-As your baby gets older, the doctor might use a bright object or flashlight to catch your baby's attention and then track your baby's eye movements.
+The doctor will look inside your baby's eyes with an instrument called an ophthalmoscope.
+As your baby gets older, the doctor might catch your baby's attention and then track your baby's eye movements.

 - Mouth.
+The doctor might check the roof of your baby's mouth for an opening (cleft palate).
 A look inside your baby's mouth might reveal signs of oral thrush, a common — and easily treated — yeast infection.
 As your baby gets older, the doctor might ask whether you've noticed more drooling or chewing than usual.
 These are often the first signs of teething.

 - Skin.
 Various skin conditions might be identified during the exam, including birthmarks and rashes.

 - Heart and lungs.
-The doctor will listen to your baby's heart and lungs with a stethoscope to detect any abnormal heart sounds or rhythms or breathing difficulties.
-Heart murmurs are often innocent, yet sometimes consultation with a specialist is recommended.
+The doctor will use a stethoscope to detect any abnormal heart sounds (murmurs) or rhythms or breathing difficulties.
+Heart murmurs are often harmless, yet sometimes consultation with a specialist is recommended.

 - Abdomen.
-By gently pressing your baby's abdomen, the doctor can detect tenderness, enlarged organs or an umbilical hernia, which occurs when a bit of intestine or fatty tissue near the navel breaks through the muscular wall of the abdomen.
+By gently pressing your baby's belly, the doctor can detect tenderness, enlarged organs or unusual masses.

 - Hips and legs.
 The doctor might move your baby's legs to check for dislocation or other problems with the hip joints.

 - Genitalia.
-The doctor will likely inspect your baby's genitalia for tenderness, lumps or other signs of infection.
-For girls, the doctor might ask about vaginal discharge.
-For boys, the doctor will make sure both testes have descended into the scrotum and, in the case of circumcision, whether the penis is healing properly.
+The doctor will likely inspect your baby's genitalia for tenderness, lumps or signs of infection.
+For boys, the doctor will make sure both testes have descended into the scrotum and, in the case of circumcision, will check to see whether the penis is healing properly.

 Your baby's motor skills and development are important, too.
 Depending on your baby's age, be prepared to answer questions like these:

-- How well does your baby control his or her head?
+- Can your baby support his or her head well?